Hamburg U-Bahn Information

 Hamburg U-Bahn Fares, Tickets and Cards

-The single tickets within the Greater Hamburg Area cost € 1.50 for a short journey and € 2.20 for a local journey.
-The 9 am day ticket is considered a good buy for those people who at least use the metro service twice in a day.
-Similarly the 9 am group ticket is popular as it allows for the travel of 5 people, at a cheap and consolidated rate.
-The 9 am day ticket costs between € 6.20-€ 16.40, depending on the zones of travel.
-Whereas, the 9 am group ticket costs between € 11.60-€ 26.00, again depending on the zones of travel.
-An important thing to note is that, with one 9 am day ticket, 3 children between the ages of 6-14 can travel for free with the fare paying adult.
-A normal single ticket for an adult ranges from € 3.20-€ 8.70.
-A ticket fee is applicable for children (6-14) too, costing € 1.20-€ 2.40 for a single ticket.
+Single tickets within the greater Hamburg area cost €1.50 for a short journey and €2.20 for a local journey.
+The 9 am day ticket is a good buy for people who use the underground at least twice a day.
+The 9am group ticket is also popular, as it allows 5 people to travel at a cheap and consolidated rate.
+The 9 am day ticket costs between €6.20 and €16.40, depending on the zones you travel in.
+The 9 am group ticket costs between €11.60 and €26.00, again depending on the zones you travel in.
+It is important to note that a 9 am day ticket allows 3 children aged 6-14 to travel free with the adult paying the fare.
+A normal single adult ticket costs between €3.20 and €8.70.
+There is also a ticket fee for children (6-14), which ranges from €1.20-€2.40 for a single ticket.

 Hamburg U-Bahn Parking